shivesh1999/shivesh1999/README.md

 - Cloud Platforms: GCP, AWS
 - DevOps: Docker, Kubernetes

-🚀 I have experience in API developmnet and Integration, DApps development, Microservices and Devops.
+🚀 I have experience in API development and Integration, DApps development, Microservices and Devops.

 🌱 Currently, I'm expanding my knowledge in microservice architectures and how AI can help on improving software delivery time.